 - A Water feature – running water is calming and can block out unwanted back ground noise such as a buy road thus creating a more peaceful environment to attract potential buyers.

-- De-weed and keep an eye out unwanted visitors that can have a long-term destructive effect on your garden, for example, Bamboo (ok if planted into the ground in containers) and Japanese Knotweed (must always be declared and treated by professionals).
+- De-weed and keep an eye out for unwanted visitors that can have a long-term destructive effect on your garden, for example, Bamboo (ok if planted into the ground in containers) and Japanese Knotweed (must always be declared and treated by professionals).

 So now you have made all these improvements and invested time and money into your garden do you really want to leave it behind for someone else to enjoy?